- Public Works

 As of January 2022, all Hopkins residential recycling customers are eligible to participate in the City’s new curbside organics recycling program.

 The program stems from a Hennepin County requirement for all cities to make organics recycling services available to households with curbside recycling by January 1, 2022.

-Starting in January 2022, residents who have recycling provided by Republic via the City contract will see an additional $5.50 on their utility bills, regardless of whether or not they choose to participate in the curbside organics recycling program.
+Residents who have recycling provided by Republic via the City contract will see an additional $5.75 on their utility bills, regardless of whether or not they choose to participate in the curbside organics recycling program.

 Preparing Organics for Recycling